 - Blog posts allow for rich original content and 87 percent of influencers charge under $500 per branded blog post

 - 90 percent of influencers have fees under $250 per branded post

 - 83 percent of influencers charge less than $150 for a branded Tweet

 But with these prices, even assuming a diversified offering of posts, products, and affiliates it can be hard to crack six figures each year.

 I'll admit, I find these answers surprising.
-I'm under the impression fashion, beauty, and food were more lucrative niches (as opposed to personal finance.)
+I was under the impression fashion, beauty, and food were more lucrative niches (as opposed to personal finance.)
 However, even though they're more lucrative, they're also more crowded.

 What do you think?
 Who are some popular fashion bloggers you admire?